accanto-systems/lm-allinone/docs/install_instructions.md

 ### Configuring Inventory

-Before running the playbook you must modify the `allinone.yml` host file at `./inventories/allinone/host_vars` with the details of the server for the AIO to be installed.
+Before running the playbook you must modify the `ansible/inventories/allinone/host_vars/allinone.yml` file with details of the target host for the AIO to be installed.

 At minimum you will need to configure the address and credentials used for SSH access (values shown are only examples):